jrsteensen/OpenHornet-Software/docs/SoftwareManual.md

 ## Preparation

 The starting point of every new software sketch is the OHSketchTemplate folder.
 Please copy the whole folder.
-There are some test.skip files inside there who are needed for the travis-ci testing.
+There is a Makefile included which defines the target board and libraries needed for your sketch.
 Once copied delete the sample function from the OHSketchTemplate.ino.
 Then change all the \@tags with your own information.

 ## Sketch naming